Louis LeCocq - driver Robert Bandini - mechanic Arthur Thurman - driver Nicholas Mollinard - mechanic

 Nicholas Molinaro's brother, Michele, who was a fighter

-Micky Delmont.
+known as Micky Delmont.
 He was in Indianapolis

 waiting to take Nicholas home from the hospital if he lived.